 Racism in America is a lot like this.
 After three hundred years, we can see the stress fractures all around us.
 These come in the form of income gaps, police brutality, a lack of healthcare access.
 The reason it’s so hard to get rid of systemic racism because America has a hierarchical system underlying it.

 In Caste: The Origins of Our Discontents, Isabel Wilkerson explores the phenomenon that is the hidden caste system in American society.
 She shows parallels between the US caste system others and teaches the principles that underlie all caste systems.
-Through her story, you will better understand how we got here and what still needs to be done.
+Through her story, you will better understand how we got here and what we still need to do.

 Let’s see how much we can discover in just 3 lessons: